Rural Homes

 How Traditional Buildings Manage Moisture

-Pre-1919 buildings constructed using solid stone walls, lime mortar, cob, timber frames, and flint were engineered around breathability.
-Conservation specialists use this term to describe the ability of building materials to absorb moisture yet readily release it when conditions become drier.
+Pre-1919 buildings constructed using solid stone walls, lime mortar, cob, timber frames, and flint were built around breathability.
+Conservation specialists use this term to describe how building materials absorb moisture yet readily release it when conditions become drier.

-SPAB’s guidance on breathability explains the fundamental difference: traditional buildings allow moisture entering the wall to evaporate, whereas modern buildings rely on keeping water out through a system of barriers.
+SPAB’s guidance on breathability explains the basic difference: traditional buildings allow moisture entering the wall to evaporate, whereas modern buildings rely on keeping water out through a system of barriers.

 Traditional lime mortars, renders, and plasters are specifically formulated to be more porous than the surrounding masonry.
 This directs moisture out through the joints where it can evaporate harmlessly.

-The critical implication is that applying impermeable modern materials to these buildings disrupts this equilibrium catastrophically.
+The practical upshot is that applying impermeable modern materials to these buildings disrupts this equilibrium badly.
 SPAB’s Technical Advice Note on breathability states that modern cement render is incompatible with the construction of most old buildings and can cause or accelerate serious decay.

 Hairline cracks in rigid cement draw in water that becomes permanently trapped, unable to evaporate through the impermeable barrier.
 For cob buildings in Devon and Somerset, cement render has caused outright structural collapse as moisture builds to destructive levels.